Columbia Hospital for Women

 Hospital in Washington, D.C., U.S.

 The Columbia Residences, formerly known as the Columbia Hospital for Women, in Washington, D.C.

 The Columbia Hospital for Women was a former hospital located in Washington, D.C.
 Originally opening in 1866 as a health-care facility for wives and widows of Civil War soldiers, it moved in 1870 from Thomas Circle to its later location at 2425 L Street, NW in the West End neighborhood.
 American architect, Nathan Wyeth, designed the brick structure; construction began in 1913, and opened its doors in 1916.
 The Columbia became a private, non-profit hospital when President Dwight D. Eisenhower signed legislation transferring it to a board of directors in 1953.

 The facility closed in 2002 and the building was converted into a condominium, The Columbia Residences.
-Among the more than 275,000 people born at Columbia Hospital for Women were Duke Ellington, Al Gore, Julie Nixon Eisenhower, Katherine Heigl. and Rob OBrien.
+Among the more than 275,000 people born at Columbia Hospital for Women were Duke Ellington, Al Gore, Julie Nixon Eisenhower, Katherine Heigl. and Rob O'Brien.